 Marc followed the Dean to the Room of Tears where he would be dressed in the Papal vestment.

 The ballots were bundled together, placed in the oven with the appropriate additive to produce white smoke, and set ablaze.
 Within seconds, an approving roar was heard from the waiting crowd.

 As he stood poised before the balcony doors and the faithful who awaited him, Marc felt an overwhelming sense of love for all the souls in his care.
 As the doors opened, he moved forward into the open air and the cheering crowd.
 He stood for a moment, looking in all directions.
 As he raised his arm to wave he paused, kissed his hand and threw it outward to the crowd.
 The gesture accomplished his intent as the cheering increased.
 Then, to the astonishment of his escorts, he kissed both of his hands and threw them outward.
-He did this twice more as the faithful responded in turn as a light rain fell on Saint Peter's Square.
+He did this twice more, and then he spoke, "Il mio cuore sta scatenando con amore per tutti voi.
+Ora sei la mia famiglia.
+Tu sei miei fratelli e sorelle.
+C'è così tanto da fare.
+Lavoriamo insieme."
+He kissed his hands again and threw them out to the crowd as he backed away from the microphone, paused a minute, then turned and went inside the building.
+The faithful responded with joy as a light rain fell on Saint Peter's Square.